DimenCode/Numworks-Python-Chronometer-en-fr-version/README.md

 # Numworks-Python-Chronometer-en-fr-version

 English :
-  This is a Python project design for the Numworks Calculator that as Python interpreter.
-  If you speak english, copy the text in the file named "chronoen" this program feature a chronometer as well as a timer, follow the displaed instruction and everything will work fine !
+  This is a Python project design for the Numworks Calculator that as Python interpreter.\n If you speak english, copy the text in the file named "chronoen" this program feature a chronometer as well as a timer, follow the displaed instruction and everything will work fine !